Programme

 The course venue is located inside one of the most impressive mountain and forest areas in Asturias, Spain, covered by oak and chestnut broadleaf forests in a basin of river Trubia, this is land of bears and of very good countryside cuisine.

-Student accommodation: Hotel Balcón de Agüera — LA, Favorita, 7, 33111 San Martín, Asturias, Spain Google maps
+Student and teacher accommodation: Hotel Balcón de Agüera — LA, Favorita, 7, 33111 San Martín, Asturias, Spain Google maps

 Study space: City hall, San Martín, Asturias, Spain